rclone/rclone/docs/content/commands/rclone_mount.md

 then an additional 1 PiB of free space is assumed.
 If the remote does not [support](https://rclone.org/overview/#optional-features) the about feature at all, then 1 PiB is set as both the total and the free size.

-**Note**: As of `rclone` 1.52.2, `rclone mount` now requires Go version 1.13 or newer on some platforms depending on the underlying FUSE library in use.

 ## Installing on Windows